FrankPat/Sonification/README.md

 # Sonification: climate grooves

-Function that transforms any dataseries (preferably a multiple of 8 or 16 data points) into a musical sequence.
+Function that transforms any dataseries (preferably a multiple of 8 data points) into a musical sequence.

 INPUT